0xcadams/0xcadams-com/README.md

 </div>

-**cadams-io** is built on Gatsby/React using [Tailwind](https://tailwindcss.com/) and [Emotion](https://emotion.sh/) for styling, [React Spring](https://github.com/drcmda/react-spring) for the Parallax effect,
+**cadams-io** is built on Gatsby/React using [Tailwind](https://tailwindcss.com/) and [Emotion](https://emotion.sh/) for styling, [React Spring](https://github.com/drcmda/react-spring) for the Parallax effect, has offline support, and is extremely cache-friendly.
+It is heavily based upon the [Gatsby Starter Portfolio: Cara](https://github.com/LeKoArts/gatsby-starter-portfolio-cara).

-Heavily based upon the [Gatsby Starter Portfolio: Cara](https://github.com/LeKoArts/gatsby-starter-portfolio-cara).
 Feel free to use the code as you wish!

 ## Usage